argonne-lcf/inference-endpoints/README.md

 - **Connection Timeout?**
   - Verify Argonne network access
-  - Your job is queued as the cluster has too many pending jobs
+  - The model you are requesting may be queued as the cluster has too many pending jobs
+    - Check model status by querying `https://data-portal-dev.cels.anl.gov/resource_server/sophia/jobs`

 - **Permission Denied from Internal Policies**
   - > Error: Permission denied from internal policies.
 This is likely due to a high-assurance timeout...